pyroll-project/pyroll-plugin-template/README.md

     - include model and usage information in the documentation

 - Please use a permissive license such as BSD or MIT

+- Edit this readme file with contents of your own needs.

+- If you want your plugin to be listed on the main documentation website (see [here](https://pyroll.readthedocs.io/en/latest/plugins/index.html)), please contact the maintainers preferably using an issue or PR.